 It’s very easy to watch Sling TV.
 For the most part, if you have a reliable internet connection and a fairly new electronic device, you qualify for Sling TV.

-Here is a list of all the supported devices that allow you to watch Sling TV.
+Here is a list of most supported devices that allow you to watch Sling TV.

 TVs and Video Players